 - Prevents lapses in coverage by providing blanket coverage for 90 days from the date of cancellation or expiration on existing policies

-Flood Protection provides flood coverage on residential and commercial properties that are owner occupied, non-owner occupied, or vacant when the required flood protection is not maintained, such as: Property owner’s insurance is cancelled, has lapsed, or is deemed insufficient and the borrower does not secure a replacement policy
+Flood Protection provides flood coverage on residential and commercial properties that are owner-occupied, non-owner occupied, or vacant when the required flood protection is not maintained, such as: Property owner’s insurance is canceled, has lapsed, or is deemed insufficient and the borrower does not secure a replacement policy

 Properties in flood zones without adequate flood insurance to meet the legal minimum required to protect the property